M\"obius randomness in the Hartle-Hawking state

 \section{Möbius randomness and gravity}

 The Möbius function is defined as $\mu(n)=(-1)^k$ if $n$ is a product of $k$ distinct primes and zero otherwise.
 Despite this simple deterministic definition, its statistical properties are similar to a random sequence, and it should be characterized as \emph{pseudo-random}.
 It is related to the analytic properties of the Riemann zeta function via the identity \be \frac{1}{\zeta(s)}=\sum_{n\geq 1} \frac{\mu(n)}{n^s} ~. \ee The lack of structure or correlation in the sequence $\mu(n)$ is conjectured to be a fundamental fact about primes.
-For instance, the Riemann hypothesis is equivalent to the statement that the Mertens function $M(x) = \sum_{n \leq x} \mu(n)$ exhibits near square-root cancellation, which is what we would expect from sums of random variables.
-The ``Möbius randomness hypothesis'' suggests that $\mu(n)$ mimics properties of truly random sequences to a remarkable degree, a fact that underpins many heuristics and conjectures in analytic number theory \cite{sarnakThreeLecturesMobius,GreenTao,Kaisa,TaoBlogPost}.
-In this section, we will see that the Hartle-Hawking state on $T^d$ takes the form of a Möbius average of CFT$_d$ partition functions.
-This suggests a more general relationship between the Möbius function and gravity, to be briefly discussed.
+For instance, the Riemann hypothesis is equivalent to the statement that the Mertens function $M(x) = \sum_{n \leq x} \mu(n)$ exhibits near square-root cancellation, as one would expect from a sum of random variables.
+The ``Möbius randomness hypothesis'' suggests that $\mu(n)$ mimics truly random sequences to a remarkable degree, a fact that underpins many heuristics and conjectures in analytic number theory \cite{sarnakThreeLecturesMobius,GreenTao,Kaisa,TaoBlogPost}.
+We will see in this section that the Hartle-Hawking state on $T^d$ takes the form of a Möbius average of CFT$_d$ partition functions.
+This suggests a more general relationship between Möbius randomness and gravity, to be briefly discussed.

 \ss{The compact boson CFT}